mmccall0813/mmccall0813.github.io/README.md

 http://orteil.dashnet.org/

-The purpose of this repository is to unblock cookie clicker, it is blocked by the school network
+The purpose of this repository is to unblock cookie clicker, it is blocked by my school's network

 All rights go to Orteil